 The children in the images appear clean and fresh and well-fed; the men are more sophisticated, and the women elegant.
 There is nowhere that hints of the bad news that is always reported by the western media.
 In many western papers and media, the story is usually about malnutrition, refugee camps, human rights violations, poverty, and dictatorship.
 But with a mixture of golden-sweet pastel hues, modern architecture, red flags, and lively citizens, De Keyzer depicts an overall image of a country in which it is not as challenging to stay as it has been made to look.

 While the western media paints North Korea as falling apart, De Keyzer presents it as antiseptic, literally so, with images of bedroom furniture enclosed behind a glass wall.

-These images at least show that North Korea is not as many western media and papers have painted it.
-But many people believe that the photos by De Keyzer do not give a comprehensive picture of what North Korea really is.
+These images show that North Korea is not as many western media and papers have painted it.
+But many people believe that De Keyzer’s photos do not give a comprehensive picture of what North Korea really is.
 Or maybe the real message of the images is lost in different translations by viewers.

 Photos: Life in Pyongyang

 All images: Carl De Keyzer.
 All captions: Koryo Tours.
 Text and images approved by Pyongyang.
 Used with permission.